[Solved] Fix iPhone Stuck on Preparing Update (2026 Updated)

 Summary

-This article has provided you with a total of 9 comprehensive solutions for resolving the 'iPhone stuck on preparing update' issue.
+This article has provided you with a total of 9 full solutions for resolving the 'iPhone stuck on preparing update' issue.

 If speed and reliability are key, consider Mobitrix Perfix.
 With its near 100% success rate, it can swiftly resolve your iPhone's update issues in about 20 minutes.